uvemas/opos/11BBDDRelacionales/Tema 11 BBDD relacionales. Normalización.md

 **Third normal form, 3NF**

-A table will be in 3NF if it is in 2NF and no transition dependency exists.
+A table will be in 3NF if it is in 2NF and no transitive dependency exists.
 It means that all non-key values on the table deppend on
 **only** primary keys.